mattarau/Simple-Web-Dev-Env/README.md

 The idea is to have an environment that replaces a development computer with all the tools I need to work with my web projects.

-As the projects that I work have their own Vagrant VMs and each one of them runs their own servers, I just need the tools to develop and I run their Vagrant VMs inside this one (just like inception).
+As the projects that I work have their own Vagrant VMs and each one of them runs their own servers, I just need the tools to develop and I run their Vagrant VMs separately.

 With that said, this is **NOT a server VM** and it doesn't supose to run servers like Nginx, Apache, PostgreSQL, MySQL etc.